 Bancogrio This is a few minutes walk from the market, making it a great place to stand and have an espresso inside or sit by the water and enjoy lunch, if you’re tired after the market.
 Crostinis, mozz salads and small bites were lovely. $$ San Polo

 Birreria la Corte A pizza shop in that same area that is in an old brewery and good for a casual meal. $$ San Polo

 Quaranta Ladroni Low-key, no frills and delicious at a reasonable price.
 The venetian cuttlefish (squid ink) with polenta and spider crab with gnocchi are musts.
 You can call to reserve for the garden or there are a few tables on the canal, which could be nice to watch the sunset.
 Around the corner and on the walk over, there is a strip of places to get a drink and sit by the canal. $$ Cannaregio

 Antiche Carampane A traditional, low-key seafood resto that’s closed in the late summer. $$ Cannaregio

-Vino Vero A great wine bar recommended by a friend who lived there.
-It’s super cute with a ton of great, inexpensive wines and snacks.
+Vino Vero A great wine bar with a ton of great, inexpensive wines and snacks.
 It’s by the canal, so you can sit outside and drink.
 Basically, it’s everything you want to do when on vacation in Venice. $$ Cannaregio

 Al Timon Situated on a boat, it serves some of the best meat in Venice.
 It’s open at night, so definitely go for drinks and/or dinner. $$ Cannaregio

-Bentigodi di Chef Domenica “The best clam pasta on our trip” as described by friend. $$ Cannaregio
+Bentigodi di Chef Domenica “The best clam pasta on our trip” as described by one visitor. $$ Cannaregio